-If the IRS approves your forms and you have provided the proper financial information, you can set up direct debit from your checking account so you won’t have to worry about forgetting to make your minimum monthly payments.
-Payroll deduction is another payment method to consider if you would rather the IRS deduct additional money from your paycheck to cover the payment amount.
+If the IRS approves your forms and you have provided the proper financial information, you can set up a direct debit from your checking account so you won’t have to worry about forgetting to make your minimum monthly payments.
+Payroll deduction is another payment method to consider if you prefer the IRS to deduct additional money from your paycheck to cover the payment amount.
 If that sounds appealing, check out IRS Form 2159.

 If you need further financial assistance…

 Unfortunately, even a payment plan may not be enough to overcome the tax burdens you are facing.
 The IRS offers the option to pursue an “offer in compromise” that lets low-income taxpayers settle their bill for less than the full amount.
 You can use the IRS’s prequalifier tool to see if you can receive an offer in compromise.